Psilocybin For Depression: Scientific Research And Experiences

 NYU Langone Health Research

 NYU Langone Health investigated psilocybin for depression in combination with psychotherapy.
-Results showed significant symptom reduction and improved quality of life.
-Patients who were resistant to conventional antidepressants showed particularly favorable responses.
+Participants in that study reported symptom reduction and improved quality of life.
+The study included participants who had not responded adequately to conventional antidepressants.

 Mechanisms: How Does Psilocybin Work?